oorrppp2/Particle_filter_approach_6D_pose_estimation/README.md

 # 6D Object Pose Estimation using a Particle Filter with Better Initialization

+GiJae Lee, Jun-Sik Kim, Seungryong Kim, KangGeon Kim This repository contains source codes for the paper "6D Object Pose Estimation using a Particle Filter with Better Initialization."
+(IEEE Access 2022)

 ## Requirements
  * __CMake >= 3.17__
  * __Python >= 3.6__